AhmetCanArslan/AtasoftDataExtractor/README.md

     - `overlay_qr_on_template()`: Loads a template image, resizes QR codes, and pastes them onto the template, saving the results.
 - **`FirebaseSync.py`**:
     - Initializes Firebase Admin SDK.
+    - `initialize_firebase_sync()`: Handles SDK initialization.
-    - `delete_collection()`: Clears the target Firestore collection before uploading.
+    - `delete_collection()`: (Used by `DeleteFirebaseCollection.py`) Clears the target Firestore collection.
-    - `sync_csv_to_firestore()`: Reads the CSV and uploads data to Firestore in batches.
+    - `sync_csv_to_firestore()`: Reads the CSV and uploads/updates data to Firestore in batches using `merge=True`.
+- **`DeleteFirebaseCollection.py`**: Standalone script to clear the Firestore collection after confirmation.
+- **`CertificateGeneratorSender.py`**: Standalone script to fetch attendees (Counter > 0) from Firestore, generate certificates, and send them via email.
 - **`MailSender.py`**:
     - `send_qr_codes()`: Reads the CSV, connects to the SMTP server, formats emails, attaches the corresponding *designed* QR code, and sends emails individually.

 ## Important Notes
+- The script now automatically looks for a single `.xlsx` file in the `input/` directory.
+Ensure only one Excel file is present there.
+- The `FirebaseSync.py` script (run via `DataExtractor.py`) now **updates or adds** records to Firestore based on UUID, rather than overwriting the collection.
+Use `DeleteFirebaseCollection.py` if you need to clear the collection first.
-- The `clean_phone_number()` function in `FileOperations.py` standardizes phone numbers to 10 digits (removing country codes like +90, 90, or leading 0) before UUID generation.
+- The `clean_phone_number()` function in `FileOperations.py` standardizes phone numbers before UUID generation.
 Invalid numbers result in skipped rows.
 - UUIDs are generated using `uuid5` with the `NAMESPACE_DNS` and the cleaned phone number to ensure consistency.
 - Configure all paths and credentials securely in the `.env` file. **Never commit `.env` or your `qr-deneme.json` file to Git.**
 - Ensure the template image (`tasarim.jpg` or your specified name) exists for the QR design step.
 - For Gmail, you might need to enable "Less secure app access" or preferably generate an "App Password" if you have 2-Factor Authentication enabled.
-- Output directories (`output/csv`, `output/qr`, etc.) are created automatically if they don't exist.
+- Output directories (`input/`, `output/csv`, `output/qr`, etc.) are created automatically if they don't exist.
+- The `CertificateGeneratorSender.py` script runs independently and relies on data already present in Firestore (specifically users with `Counter > 0`).

 ## Debugging and Logs
 - The scripts print status messages, warnings, and errors to the console during execution.
-- Check console output for details on file processing, QR generation, Firebase sync status, and email sending results.
+- Check console output for details on file processing, QR generation, Firebase sync status (updates/additions), email sending results, and certificate processing.

 ## Contribution
 This project is open source.
 Contributions are welcome via pull requests or by opening issues.